matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 Postman.
-The JSON result document shown after you send that request from Postman will show the node, with its Netconf connection attributes, and a list of `available-capabilities`, within which the `available-capability` element contains a comma-seperated list of Yang schema references.
+The JSON result document shown after you send that request from Postman will show the node, with its Netconf connection attributes, and a list of `available-capabilities`, within which the `available-capability` element contains a comma-separated list of Yang schema references.

 These Yang schema represent models that can be used to form RESTCONF